exercism/python/exercises/practice/robot-name/.approaches/introduction.md

 ## General Guidance

-Two ways immediately come to mind: generate all the possible names and then return them sequentially, or generate a random name and ensure that it's not been previously used.
+Two ways immediately come to mind: generate all the possible names and then return them sequentially, or generate a random name and ensure that it has not been previously used.

 Randomness can be a little, well, random, so **it's very easy to have an incorrect solution and still pass the tests**.
 It's strongly recommended to submit your solution for Code Review.